Table of Contents

 Use the tips in this video to show you how to make perked coffee while keeping your partner happy!

 But, then again, you could always test out each one for yourself and then decide which is best.
 After all, isn’t that what coffee brewing is all about?
-Experimenting with techniques, flavors and taste opens up a whole new world for coffee drinkers.
+Experimenting with techniques, flavors, and taste open up a whole new world for coffee drinkers.
 So, have fun with your coffee!